CyberMonitor/orquestra-docs/intro/content/tutorial/qaoa.md

 1. Copy the `optimize-variational-circuit` step
 2. Change the `name` field for the copy – you cannot have several steps with the same name.
 For example, you can append the name of the optimizer to the `name`, e.g.: `optimize-variational-circuit-grid-search`
 3. Change the `optimizer-specs` to use another optimizer.
 Below are some of the optimizers you can try.
-4. You can even create a separate task for each optimizer and run all of them in parallel.
+4. You can make steps run in parallel by replacing the first dash before the `name` field of given step to space.
+See how it's done for `build-uniform-parameter-grid`, to be running in parallel with `generate-random-ansatz-params`.

 ```yaml
 - optimizer-specs: "{'module_name': 'zquantum.optimizers.grid_search', 'function_name': 'GridSearchOptimizer', 'options': {'keep_value_history': True}}"